List of accompaniments to French fries: Spain

+Chile

+Chorrillana and Salchipapa are common examples of fries-centered dishes.
+In the case of Chorrillana the fries are served with meat (usually beef), Longaniza, onions, and fried eggs.
+In the case of salchipapas, as indicated by the name, the main accompaniment is sausage.
+In both cases mustard, ketchup or mayonnaise can be added.
+A larger dish, closely related to Chorrillana and also based on fries is Lomo a lo pobre.

 Turkey

 In Turkey, they are popular as a side dish to hamburgers.
 In fast food restaurants, they are mostly served with ketchup, mayonnaise and dijon mustard.
 But in the traditional restaurants -especially in sea food restaurants- they are served with a special fries sauce which includes tomatoes, parsley, lemon, garlic and olive oil.
 Also this special fries sauce is used with a mixture of vegetable fries which includes potatoes, aubergine, green pepper and zucchini.

 Thailand

 In Thailand, French fries are called man farang thot (มันฝรั่งทอด; lit. 'deep fried potato') but are also commonly known as fren frai (เฟรนซ์ฟรายด์, or เฟรนช์ฟรายด์).
 Besides being available from the usual Western fast food outlets or in areas with a large Western (tourist) population, they are increasingly popular at local Thai bars and nightlife venues as a snack.
 French fries in Thailand are usually served with either tomato ketchup or chili sauce.